DanielMateosLab/movy/README.md

 # MOVY

 A service to get the details of your favourite apps.
+See the live version [here](https://movy-ashen.vercel.app/)!

 ## Architecture